losizm/scamper/README.md

 ### Serving Static Files

-You can include a specialized request handler to serve static files.
+You can add a specialized request handler to serve static files.

 ```scala
 // Serve static files from given directory
 app.static(new File("/path/to/public"))
 ```

-This adds a request handler to serve files from the directory at _/path/to/public_.
+This adds a handler to serve files from the directory at _/path/to/public_.
 The files are mapped based on the request path.
 For example, _http://localhost:8080/images/logo.png_ would map to _/path/to/public/images/logo.png_.

 Or, you can map a path prefix to a directory.